latolukasz/beeorm-doc/docs/guide/schema_update.md

-# Schema update
+# Schema Update

-One of the most important benefits using ORM is a possibility to generate and update database schema based on data structure in your code.
-In BeeORM, these data structures are of course registered entities.
-Our ORM provides two ways to generate or update MySQL schema:
+One of the main benefits of using an ORM is the ability to generate and update a database schema based on the data structures in your code.
+In BeeORM, these data structures are represented as registered entities.
+There are two ways to generate or update the MySQL schema in BeeORM:

-This approach is the recommended one.
-BeeORM is comparing current MySQL schema in all MySQL databases used by all registered entities and returns detailed information that can be used to update database schema:
+The recommended approach is to use the GetAlters() method of the beeorm.Engine object.
+This method compares the current MySQL schema in all the MySQL databases used by the registered entities and returns detailed information that can be used to update the schema.
+Here is an example of how to use the `GetAlters()` method:
 ```go{22}
 package main